inferno986return/FullSolderComic-ebook/README.md

 ### E-book:

 I have provided an ePub and the code needed to recreate it, feel free to use the code for your own projects as per the licenses stated below.
+The e-book currently looks great in Google Books and iBooks, but the images unfortunately stack on-top of each other like cards in Adobe Digital Editions.

 ### Licensing: